The dynamic tripod

-In this post we will explore the stages of pencil grasp development, give examples of functional grasps and also examples of grasps that are less functional.
+Let’s explore the stages of pencil grasp development, and some examples of functional and less functional grasps.

 The stages of pencil grasp development

 Pencil grasp, like all motor skills, develops in a sequence.
-Initially the child uses a larger or gross grasp.
-As they get older, the way they hold their pencil will mature.
+Initially, the child uses a larger or gross grasp.
+As they get older, their pencil grasp matures.
 To be efficient with their pencil skills, the child also needs to be able to hold the paper steady with their other hand.
 There are four main stages that the child will progress through.

 Gross or palmer grasp